f-forcher/rust-message-storage-service/README.md

 # rust-message-storage-service
-Proof of concept of a small message storage service in rust.
+Proof of concept of a concurrent message storage service in rust.

 # Run